pensjonatus/flash-fiction/blog/party-prep.md

 ---
-title: 'Party Prep'
+title: Party Prep
 date: '2015-01-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jill was chopping up the vegetables, and Jack was frying up the meat.
 They were